 Their first publishing effort was The Community Standard magazine in the French Quarter of New Orleans.
 Simultaneously Patricia operated Mitchells Regional Crafts and Art, where explanatory printed material accompanied the merchandise.

 Later the Mitchell family focused their cameras and writing on historical and natural assets of their native Southside Virginia, distributing postcards and providing photography services including heirloom restoration.
-For over twenty years they provided B&B accommodations for Virginia travelers at their historic property, the Sims-Mitchell House.
-For fifteen years Henry also operated a planetarium in their hometown of Chatham for the local school system, a responsibility which included constant writing and photography, again with emphasis on local nature and history.
+For over twenty years 1985-2006 they provided B&B accommodations for Virginia travelers at their historic property, the Sims-Mitchell House.
+For fifteen years 1979-1994 Henry also operated a planetarium in their hometown of Chatham for the local school system, a responsibility which included constant writing and photography, again with emphasis on local nature and history.
 In the meantime Patricia developed her extensive Inkling Series of American food history publications, with the assistance of Henry, Sarah, David, and Jonathan.
 The family has authored hundreds of web articles on local and regional topics.
 After forty-five years back in Chatham, Henry and Patricia moved to the coast of South Carolina.

-(See online articles and Counterpoint Art Prints by Henry Mitchell.)
+(See online articles by Henry Mitchell.)

 This website and its HenryHMitchell.com portal are sponsored by Mitchells Publications.

-Copyright © 2003–2011 Patricia B. Mitchell.
+Copyright © 2003–2022 Patricia B. Mitchell.